castorini/anserini/docs/regressions-msmarco-passage-doc2query.md

 #####################
 ```

-Note that this run does _not_ correspond to the scores reported in the following paper (which introduced doc2query):
+Note that this run does _not_ correspond to the scores reported in the paper that introduced doc2query:

 > Rodrigo Nogueira, Wei Yang, Jimmy Lin, and Kyunghyun Cho.
 [Document Expansion by Query Prediction.](https://arxiv.org/abs/1904.08375) arXiv:1904.08375, 2019.